pyxem/kikuchipy/README.rst

 An effort is made to keep memory usage in check and enable scalability by using the `Dask <https://dask.org>`_ library for pattern processing.

-Note that the project is in an alpha stage, and there will likely be breaking changes with each release.
+The project is in an alpha stage, and there will likely be breaking changes with each release.

 kikuchipy is released under the GPL v3 license.